 You might assume you’re doing your duty by staying by your child and comforting her.
 But you’re sending the wrong message: That school isn’t a good place to be.
 That if you had a choice, you’d just sweep her away from this place so she can be happy again.

 So it’s about finding a balance.
 Acknowledge her emotions: “School is different, isn’t it?
 It’s hard when you don’t know a lot of people.”

-I now keep goodbyes brief and positive.
-I let my kids know their teacher will take care of them and that they’ll enjoy their school activities.
-I remind them I’ll pick them up by 3pm.
+I now keep goodbyes brief and positive and let my kids know their teacher will take care of them.
+That they’ll enjoy their school activities and that I’ll pick them up by 3pm.
 And I leave feeling confident that the school will be a positive experience for them, not something they should cry about.